 Physical health has always been emphasized and encouraged.
 Habits like maintaining a healthy diet, going to the gym, brushing your teeth, are just a few familiar examples.
 But how about maintaining your mental health?

 While physical wellness is definitely important, one’s emotional and mental state also need attention on a regular basis.
-Unfortunately, many people don’t prioritize mental wellness.
-Physical and mental health go hand-in-hand.
-Many mental health conditions come with physical symptoms such as appetite disturbance, difficulty concentrating, and trouble sleeping (to name a few) as criteria for a diagnosis.
+Unfortunately, many people don’t prioritize mental wellness or realize that physical and mental health go hand-in-hand.

 A great way to boost mental wellness is committing to practicing self–care daily in five different categories.
 You might be on top of your game for one, but completely neglecting another.
 It’s good to be aware of what is working, and what needs improvement.
 So, let’s break this down:

-Physical self-care includes keeping a healthy diet, sustaining personal hygiene, exercising, getting enough sleep, taking necessary breaks, and attending medical appointments (annual physical, checkups, dental cleanings, etc.).
+As we already touched on earlier, physical self-care includes keeping a healthy diet, sustaining personal hygiene, exercising, getting enough sleep, taking necessary breaks, and attending medical appointments (annual physicals, checkups, dental cleanings, etc.).
 If you already prioritize physical health, congratulations!
 You can check off this section in your self-care commitment.
 Being mindful of what your body is telling you and responding appropriately can make a difference.
 If these activities feel like too much change all at once, then consider choosing just one healthy habit to start with.

 Emotional self-care can include distancing oneself from distractions and stressors, engaging in enjoyable or comforting activities, seeking new experiences, expressing thoughts and feelings, and self-validation.